TAAPArthur/navboard/README.md

 ## Usage

+`navboard` opens up a launcher to select the board to use.
+The default action can be changed by setting NAVBOARD_DEFAULT env variable
+`navboard board_of_boards` same as the above
-`navboard` opens up the default OSK (standard qwerty layout) `navboard mobile` opens up the default mobile OSK `navboard board_of_boards` opens up a launcher to select the board to use
+`navboard qwerty ` opens up the default OSK (standard qwerty layout) `navboard mobile` opens up the default mobile OSK

 ## Custom boards